mariamv29/noteTaker/README.md

 ## Description
 Note Taker is an app build to create, save and delete notes.
-This app is built using Express.js for the backend
+The backend of this app is built using Express.js.

 ![screenshot](./main/images/photo.jpg)